roomacarthur/seastainability/README.md

 ## The Why:

-Bring interest into the habbits of being more sustainable to protect our oceans, Provide people with quick and easy facts and information to strengthen their opinions and every day actions.
+Bring interest into the habits of being more sustainable to protect our oceans, Provide people with quick and easy facts and information to strengthen their opinions and every day actions.

 ## (UX) User Experiance: